This is the best easy hummus recipe made with a few simple ingredients in minutes! It’s fresh, flavorful and easily adaptable!

 - Garlic – Fresh garlic cloves purée with chickpeas and add robust flavor.
 You can add more or less to your preference.

 - Lemon Juice – Fresh squeezed lemon juice adds bright flavor.
-In a pinch you can substitute 100% real lemon juice.
+In a pinch you can substitute with bottled 100% real lemon juice.

 - Spices – Cumin or paprika and salt.
 I like to add a little pepper as well.